happilymarrieddad/product-inventory-management-system/README.md

 ☁  product-inventory-management-system [master] ⚡
 ```

-Copy the config sample file to a config file in cmd and fill it out
+Copy the config sample file to a config file in cmd and fill it out (I could have done this many ways but I felt this was the simpliest)
 ```bash
 cp cmd/config.sample.yaml cmd/config.yaml
 ```